pbalduino/menios/docs/architecture/filesystem.md

 - `src/kernel/fs/fat32.c` implements the GPT scanner, FAT32 parser, and the public API surface declared in `include/kernel/fs.h`.
-- `user_demo_launch()` now demonstrates the stack end-to-end: it mounts the SATA disk and walks the FAT32 directory tree (depth-limited) so the serial log shows every top-level directory plus their children.
+- `user_demo_launch()` now demonstrates the stack end-to-end: it mounts the SATA disk through the VFS, walks the FAT32 directory tree (depth-limited), and logs both the top-level entries and the first layer of children to `com1.log`.
+- The FAT32 mount plugs into the VFS dispatcher declared in `include/kernel/vfs.h`.
+  `vfs_mount_fat32_root()` discovers the first GPT partition, registers it at the `/` mountpoint, and exposes generic helpers such as `vfs_list()` and `vfs_open()`.
-- The filesystem layer is independent from the file-descriptor subsystem (`file.c`).
-A future VFS (Issue #65) can wrap the existing callbacks to expose mounted volumes to userland.
+- The VFS layer feeds the existing file-descriptor subsystem (`file.c`), so `fopen("/path", "r")` transparently loads data from the mounted FAT32 volume while other sources (serial, framebuffer) continue to use bespoke handlers.

 ## Limitations and Follow-up Work